Filter Ferret

 Common Measurement Mistakes That Cost Money

 1. Measuring the furniture, not the box.
-The assembled sofa is 80 inches.
-The shipping box is 86 inches.
+Assembled sofa: 80 inches.
+Shipping box: 86 inches.
 You measured for 80.
-The box doesn't fit through the door.
-Always check "Package Dimensions" on the product listing.
+The box doesn't fit.
+Always check "Package Dimensions."

 2. Forgetting baseboard depth.
-Baseboards add 0.5-2 inches on each side.
-A "120-inch wall" is really 117 inches of usable space at floor level.
-Two inches per side doesn't sound like much until you're trying to squeeze a 60-inch dresser between two walls that are really 58 inches apart at the baseboard.
+0.5-2 inches per side.
+A "120-inch wall" is really 117 inches at floor level.
+Doesn't sound like much until a 60-inch dresser won't fit between walls that are really 58 inches apart at the baseboard.

 3. Ignoring door swing arcs.
-A bedroom door that swings inward claims a 30-inch radius of floor space.
-If your nightstand sits inside that arc, the door hits it every time it opens.
-Measure the door's swing and mark it on the floor before placing furniture.
+A bedroom door swinging inward claims a 30-inch radius of floor space.
+Your nightstand sits inside that arc?
+The door hits it every time.
+Mark the swing on the floor before placing anything.

 4. Skipping diagonal depth.
 You measured the sofa width (80 inches) and the hallway (36 inches).
-But the sofa also needs to tilt through a 32-inch doorway.
-Without calculating diagonal depth, you won't know it needs 49 inches of clearance when pivoted — wider than both openings.
+But the sofa also tilts through a 32-inch doorway.
+Without the diagonal, you won't know it needs 49 inches when pivoted — wider than both openings.

 5. Measuring once.
-Walls aren't perfectly straight.
-Doorways aren't perfectly square.
+Walls aren't straight.
+Doorways aren't square.
 Measure each dimension at least twice, at different heights.
-Use the smallest measurement — that's your real limit.
+Use the smallest number — that's your real limit.

-7. Forgetting clearance for assembly.
-A bookshelf arrives flat and gets tilted upright.
-It needs more ceiling clearance during assembly than it does once standing.
-A 72-inch bookshelf needs roughly 78-80 inches of diagonal clearance to tilt from floor to standing position.
+7. Forgetting assembly clearance.
+A bookshelf arrives flat and tilts upright.
+It needs more ceiling clearance during assembly than once standing.
+A 72-inch bookshelf needs roughly 78-80 inches of diagonal clearance to tilt up.

 8. Not testing the delivery path.
 Measurements on paper pass.
-The actual delivery fails because a wall sconce sticks out 4 inches, the stair banister narrows the landing, or the front door doesn't open fully because of a porch railing.
-Walk the path with a tape measure.
-Better yet, walk it carrying something large.
+The actual delivery fails because a wall sconce sticks out 4 inches, the banister narrows the landing, or the front door won't open fully.
+Walk the path carrying something large.

 The Measurement Toolkit

-- A metal tape measure (25 feet minimum).
-Cloth tape measures stretch and sag.
-A rigid metal tape stays straight for accurate wall-to-wall measurements.
+• Metal tape measure (25 feet minimum).
+Cloth tapes stretch and sag.
+Metal stays straight.
 25 feet covers most rooms in a single pull.

-- Painter's tape.
+• Painter's tape.
 Mark furniture footprints on the floor before buying.
-Mark clearance zones, door swing arcs, and delivery path chokepoints.
-Live with the tape marks for a day to see if the layout works before committing money.
+Mark clearance zones, door swings, delivery chokepoints.
+Live with the tape marks for a day before spending money.

-- A notepad or phone.
+• Notepad or phone.
 Record every measurement immediately.
-Label them clearly (e.g., "bedroom door: 30 inches wide, 79.5 inches tall").
-You'll reference these numbers while shopping online, and you won't remember them.
+Label clearly ("bedroom door: 30 inches wide, 79.5 inches tall").
+You'll reference these while shopping online, and you won't remember them.

-- A helper.
-Holding a tape measure across a 12-foot room by yourself introduces sag and error.
-A second person holding the far end gives you accurate readings.
+• A helper.
+Holding a tape measure across a 12-foot room solo introduces sag and error.
+Second person on the far end fixes that.

 What measurements do I need before buying furniture online?+